Sallekhana: Legality and comparison with suicide

 The Rajasthan High Court stated that "[The Constitution] does not permit nor include under Article 21 the right to take one's own life, nor can it include the right to take life as an essential religious practice under Article 25 of the Constitution".
 It further added that it is not established that Sallekhana is an essential practise of Jainism and therefore not covered by Article 25 (1).
 So the High Court banned the practice in August 2015 making it punishable under Sections 306 (abetment of suicide) and 309 (attempt to commit suicide).
 Members of the Jain community held nationwide protest marches against the ban on Sallekhana.

 Advocate Suhrith Parthasarathy criticised the judgement of the High Court and wrote, "Sallekhana is not an exercise in trying to achieve an unnatural death, but is rather a practice intrinsic to a person's ethical choice to live with dignity until death."
-He also pointed out that the Supreme Court in the Gian Kaur case explicitly recognises the right to live with human dignity within the ambit of right to life.
+He also pointed out that the Supreme Court in the Gian Kaur case explicitly recognises the right to live with human dignity within the ambit of the right to life.
 He further cited that the Supreme Court wrote in the said case, "[The right to life] may include the right of a dying man to also die with dignity when his life is ebbing out.
 But the right to die with dignity at the end of life is not to be confused or equated with the right to die an unnatural death curtailing the natural span of life."

 On 31 August 2015, the Supreme Court admitted the petition by Akhil Bharat Varshiya Digambar Jain Parishad and granted leave.
 It stayed the decision of the High Court and lifted the ban on the practice.

 In April 2017, the Indian parliament decriminalised suicide by passing the Mental Healthcare Act, 2017.

 In Hinduism and Buddhism

 There are similar practices in other religions, like Prayopavesa in Hinduism and Sokushinbutsu in Buddhism.

 The ancient and medieval scholars of Indian religions discussed suicide, and a person's right to voluntarily choose death.
 Suicide is approved by Buddhist, Hindu and Jaina texts.
 For those who have renounced the world (sannyasi, sadhu, yati, bhikshu), the Indian texts discuss when ritual choice of death is appropriate and what means of voluntarily ending one's life are appropriate.
-The Sannyasa Upanishads, for example, discuss many methods of religious death, such as slowing then stopping consumption of foods and drinks to death (similar to sallekhana), walking into a river and drowning, entering fire, path of the heroes, and the Great Journey.
+The Sannyasa Upanishads, for example, discuss many methods of religious death, such as slowing then stopping the consumption of foods and drinks to death (similar to sallekhana), walking into a river and drowning, entering fire, a path of the heroes, and the Great Journey.

-Scholars disagree whether "voluntary religious death" discussed in Indian religions is same as other forms of suicide.
+Scholars disagree whether "voluntary religious death" discussed in Indian religions is the same as other forms of suicide.